RedeployAB/webreq/README.md

   method: "GET"|"POST"|"PUT"|"DELETE",
   // headers: Optional.
 Depending on method used and input data is used, Content-Type and Content-Lengt will be checked and enforced.
   headers: {},
+  // stream: Optional.
+Returns response as a stream.
+  stream: Boolean,
   // body: Optional for GET requests.
 Mandatory for POST, PUT, PATCH.
 The data to send with the request.
   body: {},
   // parse: Optional.
 Default is true.
 If true it will try to parse the response according to MIME type, if false will return pure string.
   // Overrides the settings put on webreq.
-  parse: true|false,
+  parse: Boolean,
   // bodyOnly: Optional.
 Default is true.
 If true it will only return the response body, if false it will return a Response object, statusCode, headers and body.
   // Overrides the settings put on webreq.
-  bodyOnly: true|false,
+  bodyOnly: Boolean,
   // followRedirects: Optional.
 Default is false.
 If true it will follow redirects found in the 'location' header.
   // Overrides the settings put on webreq.
-  followRedirects: true|false
+  followRedirects: Boolean
   // maxRedirects: Optional.
 Default is 3.
 Maximum amount of redirects.
   // Overrides the settings put on webreq.
   maxRedirects: Number